30% off sitewide! Sale ends soon. -dsktp

 Because turkey tail mushrooms have been used in Eastern medicine for decades, they were one of the first fungi to receive attention from Western scientists.
 This research has confirmed the following mushroom supplements benefits:

 These mushrooms for immunity come in a variety of formats.
 Turkey tail mushrooms, both whole and in extracted form, are some of the most powerful players in the new field of fungi-based health supplements.
-The variety of ingestion methods available means you can enjoy them even if you don’t like the taste or texture of mushrooms.
+Don’t care for the taste?
+Thankfully, there are mushroom supplements packed with all the herbal benefits, without the earthy taste.
+The variety of ingestion methods available means you can enjoy them even if you don't like the taste or texture of mushrooms.